Sharing and permissions in the SharePoint modern experience

 For more about the different types of sharing links, see Securing your data.

-The external sharing features of SharePoint Online let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers).
-You can also use external sharing to share between licensed users on multiple Office 365 subscriptions if your organization has more than one subscription.
-Planning for external sharing should be included as part of your overall permissions planning for SharePoint Online.
+The external sharing features of SharePoint let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers).
+You can also use external sharing to share between licensed users on multiple Microsoft 365 subscriptions if your organization has more than one subscription.
+Planning for external sharing should be included as part of your overall permissions planning for SharePoint.